Aromatic herbs and the slightly sweet, clean goodness of Wild Idea’s grass-fed/finished Ground Buffalo or Chuck makes for a winning combination.

 - skewers soaked in water

-- Add 2 tablespoons olive oil to a bowl and crumble in Ground Chuck and remaining ingredients.
+- Add 2 tablespoons olive oil to a bowl and crumble in Ground Buffalo or Chuck and remaining ingredients.

 - Mix together until well incorporated.